UNIVERSITY OF RICHMOND CASE STUDY

 We have had a very high success rate by making sure the players are not getting killed in the weight room if they are being run hard at practice.

-How about when big-minute athletes are coming back from injury?
-Is it similar?
+How do you handle when big-minute athletes come back from injury?

-It is similar, but it is based on where they are in their readiness curve and how they feel that day.
+It is based on where they are in their readiness curve and how they feel that day.
 You need to be able to look through the whole looking glass and provide the best stimulus for that day for that athlete.
 What Derek Hanson said about (former Olympic sprint coach) Charlie Francis was that one of the things he was best at was looking at something and say “that’s enough” and walk away from practice or he would be able to say “this is not the avenue we need to go, who cares about the plan, this is what we are doing instead.”
 I couldn’t agree more with that.
 You need to be able to take a step back and figure out what the best thing is for right now.
 CoachMePlus allows you to manage hundreds of athletes to make the best game-day decisions.